yasoob/personal_blog/content/posts/python_blog/2019-05-22-running-python-in-the-browser.md

   - python in browser
   - skulpt
   - transcrypt
+teaser: "I wasn\'t aware about the different solutions for running Python in the browser so I invited Shaun from Anvil to give us a run-down of what is available out there."
 ---

 _Running Python in the web browser has been getting a lot of attention lately.
-Shaun Taylor-Morgan knows what he’s talking about here - he works for[Anvil][1], a full-featured application platform for writing full-stack web apps with nothing but Python.
+Shaun Taylor-Morgan knows what he’s talking about here - he works for [Anvil][1], a full-featured application platform for writing full-stack web apps with nothing but Python.
 So I invited him to give us an overview and comparison of the open-source solutions for running Python code in your web browser._

 In the past, if you wanted to build a web UI, your only choice was JavaScript.